unoplatform/uno.extensions/doc/Learn/Markup/Overview.md

 ## Conclusion

-This overview has provided a brief introduction to C# Markup with an introduction to how to create controls and set properties, as well as how to use data binding and resources.
-Check out the full [Counter sample](TBD) to see how to use C# Markup to create a complete application.
-Check out the [C# Markup reference](TBD) for more information on available extension methods.
+This overview provides a brief introduction to C# Markup, including how to create controls, set properties, and use data binding and resources.
+For a comprehensive guide on using C# Markup to build a complete application, check out the full [Counter tutorial](xref:Uno.Workshop.Counter).
+This tutorial offers two variants: [C# Markup + MVUX](xref:Uno.Workshop.Counter.CSharp.MVUX) and [C# Markup + MVVM](xref:Uno.Workshop.Counter.CSharp.MVVM).

 ## Next Steps